-Rule 5 - Plenary sessions, committees and working groups
+Rule 5 Plenary sessions, committees, and working groups and regional meetings

-- 1. The Conference of the Parties conducts its work in plenary sessions and in committee sessions. - 2.
-The Conference of the Parties shall establish the following sessional committees: - a) the Credentials Committee, of not more than five Representatives of different Parties, which shall report to the meeting; - b) Committee I, which shall be responsible for making recommendations to the Conference on all proposals to amend the appendices of the Convention and on any matter of a primarily biological nature; and - c) Committee II, which shall act similarly in relation to all other matters to be decided upon by the Conference. - 3.
-The Conference and Committees I and II may establish such working groups as may be necessary to enable them to carry out their functions.
-They shall define the terms of reference and composition of each working group, the size of which may be limited according to the number of places available in assembly rooms. - 4.
-Each working group shall elect its own officers.
+- 1. The Conference of the Parties conducts its work in plenary sessions and in committee sessions, with complementary work conducted in meetings of delegations of the Parties on a regional basis. - 2.
+The Conference of the Parties shall establish the following sessional committees: - a) the Credentials Committee, of not more than five Representatives of different Parties, which shall report to the meeting; - b) Committee I, which shall be responsible for making recommendations to the Conference on all proposals to amend the appendices of the Convention and on any matter of a primarily biological nature; and - c) Committee II, which shall act similarly in relation to all other matters to be decided upon by the Conference.